 Existing qualifications should be regularly reviewed to ensure they deliver high-quality training for employers.
-Implementation of the qualifications review in Wales will support reform and improvement of construction qualifications.
+Development of the FE White Paper and new National Skills Fund in England, implementation of the qualifications review in Wales, and engagement with the Scottish Qualifications Authority will support reform and improvement of construction qualifications.